dronperminov/FastMatrixMultiplication/README.md

 ## Key results

-### New Best Ranks in Ternary Field (ZT)
+### New best ranks in ternary field (ZT)
-I have discovered new schemes that improve the state-of-the-art for matrix multiplication in the ternary field, achieving lower ranks than previously known.
+New schemes have been discovered that improve the state-of-the-art for matrix multiplication in the ternary field, achieving lower ranks than previously known.

 |    Format    | Prev rank | New rank |
 |:------------:|:---------:|:--------:|